 Higgins suffered a sprained ankle in the spring of 1935, causing him to miss the first two weeks of the season and slump badly when he returned.
 He regained his hitting form in midseason, highlighted by a three-homer game against the Red Sox at Philadelphia’s Shibe Park on June 27.
 At the end of the year his average was .296, but he had belted a career-high 23 home runs and driven in 94 runs.
 The next season he dropped to .289 with just 12 home runs, but fielded his usually fine third base and made his second All-Star team, starting this time but striking out in both his at-bats (against Dizzy Dean and Carl Hubbell).

 In December 1936, the Athletics dealt Higgins to the Red Sox for third baseman Billy Werber.
 Philadelphia spent several years in the 1930s shedding themselves of their best players, many of whom, including Foxx and Lefty Grove, were already on the Red Sox.
 Higgins was the subject of trade rumors for a few years before the Boston deal.
 Higgins and Werber were similar players, but Werber had not gotten along with player-manager Joe Cronin, and Boston was delighted to acquire the mild-mannered Higgins.
 He had two very good seasons with the Red Sox, hitting .302 and .303 and driving in 106 runs in each season.
-The highlight of his stay was the 12 consecutive hits (along with two walks) he made between June 19 and 21, 1938, breaking a record set by Cleveland’s Tris Speaker in 1920 and setting a new mark that still stands today.
+The highlight of his stay was the 12 consecutive hits (along with two walks) he made between June 19 and 21, 1938, breaking an AL record set by Cleveland’s Tris Speaker in 1920 and tying the major-league mark set by Johnny Kling of the Cubs in 1902.
+Walt Dropo of the Tigers later matched the record with 12 consecutive hits in 1952.